 Norway Safe Houses - Fiji

-W Initiative support FijiStiftelsen in the construction of two multi-purpose evacuation houses in the town of Wainibuka, Fiji.
+W Initiative have supported FijiStiftelsen I the construction of two multi-purpose evacuation centers in the area of Wainibuka, Fiji.

 NOK 24